soloprojects/Housing_anywhere/README.md

 # . ​ HA Full Stack Developer Assessment ​.
-December 2018
+April 2022

 _2218.
 Space exploration is underway and mostly done by private companies.
 You joined Engineering